BreckEmert/Splendor-AI/README.md

 [^2]: Statistics taken directly from BGA.
 There is a screenshot of the statistics as I found them in 'reports/figures/avg_game_length.png' where the average game length can be calculated from.

 [^3]: Average game length during training self-play appears longer (~29 moves) because truly optimal play involves hoarding and blocking, artificially making the games slower compared to how most humans play.
-The reported 22-move average is on a sample size of 50 games played on BoardGameArena (48 wins and 2 losses).
+The reported 27-move average is on a sample size of 50 games played on BoardGameArena (48 wins and 2 losses).

+[^4]: There are extremely hard-coded rewards in the `RewardEngine`, but these end up in about the same game lengths - they just get there almost instantly during training.
+Anything done there was just a fun extra step after building the webapp to get to code some math and actually see if I can model the game's underlying ground truth.